AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 Step 3.
 The user executes `unlabel n/John Doe` to remove the label.

-The following sequence diagram shows how an label operation goes through the `Logic` component:
+The following sequence diagram shows how a label operation goes through the `Logic` component:

 ![UndoSequenceDiagram](images/LabelSequenceDiagram.png)